10X Enterprise Sales: Clarity and Speed vs. Wishful Thinking

 -How to use a little-known concept called The Gervais Principle to find out who's in charge and speed up the deal.

-There are two ways to improve your enterprise sales game:
+There are two ways to improve your enterprise sales game with me:

 1. Learn a repeatable process of making them come to you, prospecting, qualifying, closing, servicing and expanding.
-Then go back and apply these rules to every deal you have (past present and future) to unlock and capture revenue.
+Then go back and apply these rules to every deal you have to unlock and capture revenue.

 2. Tell me the lay of the land about your deal.
-From there I can diagnose why you're stuck or about to run into a brick wall and how to change that.
+From there I can diagnose why you're stuck or about to run into a brick wall and how you can change that (if it's possible).

 There are targeted questions to ask yourself and the buyer in order to fast track your pipeline, end the wishful thinking, reduce surprises, eliminate excuses, and book critical revenue.